How can I introduce cats in a safe and stress-free way?

 The goal is to get them eating/staying on opposite sides of a closed door, but you might have to start by feeding them several feet apart from each other first.
 They may be initially hesitant because they know someone else is on the other side, so move their bowl back as far as needed for them to eat calmly.
 You should try to inch the bowls closer and closer on each side of the door every day until they’re right next to each other.
 Use tape to mark where your cats are willing to come up to and urge them to get closer and closer to the door as time goes on.
 This process can take a while, so be patient!

 If one of your cats isn’t very food-motivated even while on a feeding schedule, try to entice them to approach the door by doing other things it likes, like cuddling, brushing, or treat-giving instead.
-What you’re really trying to do is allow your cats to associate each other’s scent with something positive, like meal time or cuddles.
+What you’re really trying to do is allow your cats to associate each other’s scent with something positive, like mealtime or cuddles.

 6. Feed/interact with them on opposite sides of a covered barrier